tewhatuora/api-standards/docs/api-security/10-LevelofAssurance.md

 - Provides a model for granting granular access to sensitive data, basically higher levels of assurance are required for highly sensitive data

-- Ensure the API consumer has the appropriate authorisation to act on behalf of the end user
+- Ensure the API Consumer has the appropriate authorisation to act on behalf of the end user

 API providers **MUST** adopt a Level of Assurance model which can be applied when API consumers are accessing health records that are classed as MEDICAL IN-CONFIDENCE.